superrmatt/funWithGraphs/README.md

 ### Components
 - **Driver.java** builds a graph of user choosing.
 Driver.java can be edited to build a custom graph, then uses BreadthFirst.java to detect if the graph has any odd cycles.
 - **Node.java** consists of the class Node, which is what makes up each node of our graph.
-A node has its children (if any), its vertex, its childcount, and its State (see state.java).
+A node has its children (if any), its vertex, its childcount, and its State (see State.java).
 You can add a child, get a child, or get a vertex.
 - **Graph.java** consists of the class graph.
 A graph has its vertex count, and its vertices.
 You can add a Node or get a Node.
 - **State.java** is just an enum used by Node, BreadthFirst uses it to track which Nodes have been visited to detect for odd cycles.
-Each Node has its state, as a public global variable in the class.
+Each Node has its state, as a public global variable in the class Node.
 - **BreadthFirst.java** is where we run our breadth first search (bfs).
 The bfs takes a parameter of type Node in its only function (bfs), and scans all child nodes.
-It is best to use the root node of the graph to find odd cycles, although, you could detect odd cycles within a subgraph of the graph, if you so desire. by that, I mean, one could easily use a non-root node.
+It is best to use the root node of the graph to find odd cycles, although, you could detect odd cycles within a subgraph of the graph, if you so desire.
+By that, I mean, one could easily use a non-root node.
 If the graph is cyclic, any Node will suffice.

 ### More on Node.java & Graph.java
 - A Node is the smallest, indivisable unit of a graph.